Zuénoula Department

 Zuénoula Department is a department of Marahoué Region in Sassandra-Marahoué District, Ivory Coast.
 In 2021, its population was 184,882 and its seat is the settlement of Zuénoula.
-The sub-prefectures of the department are Gohitafla, Iriéfla, Kanzra, Maminigui, Vouéboufla, Zanzra, and Zuénoula.
+The sub-prefectures of the department are Iriéfla, Kanzra, Vouéboufla, and Zanzra.

 History

 Zuénoula Department was created in 1980 as first-level subdivision via a split-off from Bouaflé Department.
-In 1997, regions were introduced as new first-level subdivisions of Ivory Coast; as a result, all departments were converted into second-level subdivisions.
-Zuénoula Department was included in Marahoué Region.
+In 1991, regions were introduced as new first-level subdivisions of Ivory Coast; as a result, all departments were converted into second-level subdivisions.
+Zuénoula Department was included in Centre-Ouest Region.
+In 1996, this region was split in two and Zuénoula Department was transferred to the Bouaflé Region, renamed Marahoué Region in 1997.

 In 2011, districts were introduced as new first-level subdivisions of Ivory Coast.
 At the same time, regions were reorganised and became second-level subdivisions and all departments were converted into third-level subdivisions.
 At this time, Zuénoula Department remained part of the retained Marahoué Region in the new Sassandra-Marahoué District.

+In 2020, it was divided to create the Gohitafla Department.